CBainCoding/DjangoDisruptors/README.md

 ![Tailwind bug](https://github.com/CBainCoding/DjangoDisruptors/assets/152522470/8e3fb3b3-2e59-4ace-be37-1d64f2e818c7)

+Images on heroku deployment sometimes stop displaying and need to be added back in.
+Possible bug with cloudinary storage

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to Heroku pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Config vars will also need a database URL and cloud storage URL

 The live link can be found here - https://ci-charles-hackathon-b6384b215110.herokuapp.com/